Examining the Cincinnati Bengals' roster:

 The only player on this list who wasn't on last year's 53-man roster is Will Clarke.
 The rookie was drafted in the third round in May.
 He effectively takes the roster spot of Michael Johnson, who signed with Tampa Bay in the offseason.
-This might be the most set group on the team.
-Another name to watch, though, is 360-pound LaKendrick Ross.
-The defensive tackle was added nearly two weeks ago and could give the Bengals an added run-stopping presence in certain situations.
-He hasn't played much football, though, so coaches have a tall task teaching him schemes and concepts, and reaffirming fundamentals.
+This may be the most set group on the team.

 The top four positions are effectively locked down.
-Kirkpatrick runs the risk of being cut for performance reasons, but it's unlikely because the Bengals would take a $1.2 million cap hit if they let go of the former first-round pick.
-Victor Hampton had previously been the sixth cornerback on this list, but the past two weeks I removed a sixth corner altogether in favor of adding a sixth receiver to balance the roster.
-If I had picked a sixth cornerback this week I would have gone with R.J.
+Kirkpatrick runs the risk of being cut for performance reasons, but it's unlikely he will be dismissed because the Bengals would take a $1.2 million cap hit if they let go of the former first-round pick.
+The sixth cornerback spot will be a battle between Hampton, R.J.
 Stanford, Lavelle Westbrooks, Chris Lewis-Harris and Onterio McCalebb.
 Hampton has some versatility and ability the Bengals like, as well as special-teams leanings.

 These guys aren't going anywhere.
 The punter, kicker and long snapper will make the team.